RexMortem/C_Course-Introduction/Session1.md

 It is similar to Java’s main, which you may have already learned about in CS118, in that it is the first block of code run.

 If you don’t know what functions are yet, then just think of them as blocks of code.
-We will discuss them next session!
+We will discuss them (and why it says `int` before main) next session!

 3) Statements in **C**, like using the **printf** function, end with a *semicolon*.
 This helps **C** read the program as semicolons tell it where one statement ends and another begins.